 Tree sap, bug guts, bird droppings, and other sticky stuff is very difficult to remove.
 However, applying a ceramic coating can reduce the stress and frustration associated with this time-consuming process.
 A ceramic coating provides an ultra-slippery and flat surface, that is incredibly hydrophobic.
 This makes it quite difficult for sticky stuff to remain stuck to this very thin layer of protection.

 A properly applied DIY ceramic coating also helps to protect the surface materials underneath.
 Tree sap, bird droppings, and other stuff can stain paint, plastic trim, even glass windshields.
-And in most cases, the coating will last for a few years.
+If installed properly and well maintained, most ceramic coatings will last for 2-5 years.

 It’s a great paint protection product, especially if you’re forced to park underneath trees at work, home, or wherever you travel.
 If you’re looking for a great DIY ceramic coating, consider Armor Shield IX.
 Not only does it protect the paint, but you can apply it to pretty much everything.